-Despite the continued low interest rate environment, 2014 was another solid year for Primary Financial Company LLC (Primary Financial).
+Despite the continued low interest rate environment, 2015 was another solid year for Primary Financial Company LLC (Primary Financial).
 Our signature certificate of deposit program, SimpliCD, remains the industry standard, and enables us to provide an invaluable service for the benefit of our customers.

-The tremendous efforts expended by our corporate credit union owners in promoting SimpliCD to their members allowed us to continue our strong track record of profitability, as Primary Financial earned more than \$1 million overall for the seventh consecutive year.
-Most importantly, as re-marketers of the SimpliCD program, our Corporate Credit Union Co-Brokers earned more than \$7.1 million in fees during 2014, up more than 12% from the prior year.
-Indeed, our Corporate Co-Brokers continue to benefit by receiving an increased share of our total commission income: garnering 60% of total commissions in 2014 vs. 54% in 2013.
-Further, our customer base continues to grow: the percentage of credit unions nationwide with which we have signed agreements now exceeds a record 72%, and we ended the year with nearly \$6.0 billion in outstanding placements.
+The tremendous efforts expended by our corporate credit union owners in promoting SimpliCD to their members allowed us to continue our strong track record of profitability, as Primary Financial earned more than \$750k for the eighth consecutive year.
+Most importantly, as re-marketers of the SimpliCD program, our Corporate Credit Union Co-Brokers received more than \$8.8 million in fees during 2015, up more than 24% from the prior year.
+Indeed, our Corporate Co-Brokers continue to benefit by receiving an increased share of our total commission income: garnering 66% of total commissions in 2015 vs. 60% in 2014.
+Also, our customer base continues to grow as we added or revived 339 accounts in 2015 that provided over \$800k in Co-Broker commissions.
+Further, we ended the year with nearly \$7.0 billion in outstanding placements.

-As we marked our 11th anniversary in 2014, we continue to evolve as market conditions change.
+As we marked our 12th anniversary in 2015, we continue to evolve as market conditions change.
 Indeed, our model is built for flexibility and long term success as we are able to offer all types of product in order to provide investing credit unions the best available rates.
-At a time when other brokers are struggling to find enough good product for investors, we generated nearly 50% of our sales from credit union issuance.
-This was a direct result of our Corporate Co-Brokers aggressively promoting this liquidity option to their members, and is truly representative of the all-around value of the SimpliCD program to all credit unions.
+At a time when other brokers are struggling to find enough good product for investors, we generated an increasing amount of our volume from credit union issuance.
+This was a direct result of our Corporate Co-Brokers aggressively promoting this liquidity option to their members, and is truly representative of the all-around value of the SimpliCD program for all credit unions.